 PG&E states repeatedly throughout its pleading that its AB 1890 rate freeze has ended.
 Not only has it ended, but it ended sometime prior to August 31, 2000.
 Thus, the first element of PG&E’s “proposal” is that ratepayers are responsible for all under-collections that have accrued in the TRA for the past three months and which will continue to accrue.
 Next, as recognized by PG&E, a final market valuation of its non-nuclear generation assets has not been completed and the result of such valuation may be higher than the estimated $2.8 billion reflected in its TCBA.
 If that were to occur, then the second element of PG&E’s proposal is that the rate freeze will have ended even earlier than mid-August, and rate payers will be responsible for all TRA under-collections since that earlier date.
-Moving right along, PG&E states that since the rate freeze ended, at the latest, sometime in August, that any revenues accruing in its TCBA and generation memorandum accounts since that date “are already allocated between shareholders and ratepayers in accordance with statute and prior CPUC decisions.”
+PG&E states that since the rate freeze ended, at the latest, sometime in August, that any revenues accruing in its TCBA and generation memorandum accounts since that date “are already allocated between shareholders and ratepayers in accordance with statute and prior CPUC decisions.”
 Thus, the third element of PG&E’s proposal is that to the extent that current revenues in the TCBA are attributable to Diablo Canyon, they are to be allocated 50/50 between ratepayers and shareholders in accordance with Decision 97-05-088; to the extent that the revenues in the TCBA or in PG&E’s generation memorandum accounts are attributable to its hydro facilities, they belong to PG&E’s shareholders.
 Although, not as readily discernible, it appears that the fifth element of PG&E’s proposal is to create a new balancing account, the Unrecovered Cost of Service Account (“USCA”) into which would be placed the entirety of the TRA unrecovered balance.
 The balance in this account would be recoverable from ratepayers over a designated period time, offset, to a limited degree, by the final element of PG&E’s proposal – an undesignated portion of post-rate freeze generation revenues which PG&E’s is earning from its retained generation assets.

 The effect of implementing the entirety of PG&E’s proposal is as follows: PG&E’s shareholders, through a self-declared end date to the rate freeze and its proposed balancing account, will not be liable for any under-collections which have accrued in the TRA.
 In addition, PG&E’s shareholders will have achieved full recovery of their uneconomic generation costs.
 Finally, PG&E’s shareholders will be entitled to retain a portion of the revenue which has been accruing in its TCBA and its generation memorandum accounts since, according to PG&E, sometime before August 31, 2000.

 On the flip side, ratepayers will have contributed $____ billion to PG&E to enable it pay off its uneconomic generation costs.
 Ratepayers will be liable for $____ billion of TRA undercollections to date.
-Ratepayers will be exposed to the wholesale market costs, on an after the fact basis, at a time that these costs were the most volatile and, thus exposed to a rate increase (above frozen rates) for an extended period of time.
+Ratepayers will be exposed to the wholesale market costs, on an after the fact basis, at a time that these costs were the most volatile.
+Certainly this is not an equitable outcome for ratepayers.

 C. TURN’s Proposal